 1. Steroid creams on the face

-2. Heavily fragranced products and alcohol-based toners
+2. Strongly fragranced products and alcohol-based toners

-3. Sun without SPF protection
+3. Sun exposure without SPF protection

 4. Aggressive scrubs and physical exfoliation